-In terms of RRE, the regularized TUPRE using a subspace of size $\kopt$ with parameter $\alpha_{\kopt}$ obtained by Algorithm~\ref{influx} generally provided a better solution than obtained using full UPRE for each noise level.
+In terms of RRE, the solution obtained using the truncated UPRE and a subspace of size $\kopt$ with parameter $\alpha_{\kopt}$ generated by Algorithm~\ref{influx} generally provided a better solution than obtained using the full UPRE for each noise level.
 Figures~\ref{fig:rre_boxplots} and ~\ref{fig:rre_histograms} show box plots and histograms respectively of the RRE comparing the regularized TSVD and the full UPRE solution.
 Over all noise levels, the median and mean reconstruction error of $100$ noise instances is lower in the regularized TSVD solution.
 Similar to the Picard parameter approaches of \cite{Taroudaki}, Algorithm~\ref{influx} identifies an index $\kopt$ for which coefficients $s_k$ are dominated by noise for $k > \kopt$.
 Our approach, however, does not rely on performing statistical tests on the coefficients, but instead examines the stabilization of $\alpha_k$ as $k$ increases.
 Once $\alpha_k$ has stabilized, adding additional noise dominated terms in the solution delivers no benefit.
 Furthermore, if a TSVD with $\kmax$ terms has been calculated, then either $\alpha_k$ converges for $k<\kmax$ or we know that the optimal choice $\kopt$ is greater than $\kmax$, and that $\hat{c}_{iw}$ provides some estimate for whether $\kopt>>\kmax$ or whether the given TSVD can be assumed to be sufficient in providing a good estimate for the solution $\mb x$.

 In these simulations $\ell$ is not known precisely but was estimated by visual inspection of the Picard coefficients, as well as by comparing the distributions of the noise contaminated and noise free coefficients.
-This approach for estimating $\ell$ is not possible in general as the noise free coefficients are unknown in practice, this method of estimating $\ell$ was employed for the purpose of validating the results of Theorem~\ref{thm:minbnd}.
-An estimate for the lower bound $\alphamin$ obtained from \eqref{tightlowerbound} is depicted as the red dashed curve in Figure~\ref{fig:lower_bound}, with $\{\alpha_k\}$ plotted in black.
-It can be seen that $\alphamin$ serves as a tight lower bound for the converged parameter $\alpha_{\kopt}$, and while not as tight, a lower bound of $\sigma_k / \sqrt{1 - \sigma_k^2}$ can be used effectively in cases where an estimate of $\ell$ is not available.
+This approach for estimating $\ell$ is not possible in general as the noise free coefficients are unknown in practice, but this method of estimating $\ell$ was employed for the purpose of validating the results of Theorem~\ref{thm:minbnd}.
+An estimate for the lower bound $\alphamin$ obtained from \eqref{tightlowerbound} is depicted as the red dashed curve in Figure~\ref{fig:lower_bound}, with $\{\alpha_k\}$ the solid black line.
+It can be seen that $\alphamin$ serves as a tight lower bound for the converged parameter $\alpha_{\kopt}$, and the lower bound $\sigma_{k+1} / \sqrt{1 - \sigma_{k+1}^2}$ can be used effectively in cases where an estimate of $\ell$ is not available.